Qatar Museums: International cooperations

+National cooperations

+In response to the earthquakes in Syria and Turkey in February 2023, QM and the Qatar Red Crescent Society started the "Be Their Hope" fundraising campaign, which accepted donations of food, toys, clothing and essential items.

 Publications

 Qatar Museums releases regularly publications on arts, archaeology, Islamic history, and oriental studies; both in English and Arabic.
 Examples of these books are "Qatari-British relations 1914–1949" by Yousif Ibrahim Al Abdullah (1999),"From Cordoba to Samarqand" by Dr. Sabiha Al Khemir (2006), and "Traditional Architecture in Qatar" by Mohammad Jassim Al-Khulaifi (2003).

+Additional publications included, "The Ramayana of Hamida Banu Begum, Queen Mother of", "A Falcon’s Eye: Tribute to Sheikh Saoud Al Thani", "M.F.
+Husain: Horses of the Sun", "Notre monde brûle/ Our World is Burning", "Wael Shawky: Crusades and Other Stories".
+Some of the publications also won the American Institute of Graphic Arts (AIGA) "50 Books / 50 Covers" award for Design Excellence.
+The winner in 2020 was "Kaws: He Eats Alone" by Germano Celant, 2021 was "Christian Dior: Designer of Dreams" by Oliver Gabet and in 2022, the winner was "Taysir Batniji: Untitled (Portraits of Martyrs)".

+Publications based on museums were also published such as the first prize winner in museum publications in 2019, "National Museum of Qatar (Deluxe and Trade Editions)" which also received the A’ Silver Design Award in Print and Published media in 2021.

 Education

 Qatar Museums entered into a three-way partnership with University College London and Qatar Foundation in 2011.
+Qatar Museums' partnership with the University College of London began in 2010 and ended in 2020.
 University College London has established UCL Qatar at Education City, a center of excellence for the study of museology, conservation and archaeology.
 UCL provides master's degrees in these areas, as well as short specialist courses delivered for Qatar Museums staff.
+During its 10 years, the program had 330 graduates, with 2,500 students participating in the 230 courses offered.
+The program received research funding of roughly £11 million used primarily for Arab and Islamic focused projects.
+On 13 December 2020, the last graduation was held.
+The graduating class included 108 students from 29 countries, of which 73 were women.